alpacahq/alpaca-docs/content/api-references/broker-api/clock.md

 ---
 bookHidden: false
 weight: 1
-bookFlatSection: true
+bookFlatSection: false
 weight: 1
-title: Clock API
+title: Clock
 summary: Clock API serves the current market timestamp, whether or not the market is currently open, as well as the times of the next market open and close.
 ---

-# Clock API Reference
+# Clock

-The clock API serves the current market timestamp, whether or not the market is currently open, as well as the times of the next market open and close.
+The Clock API serves the current market timestamp, whether or not the market is currently open, as well as the times of the next market open and close.

 ---